AI-READI/high-level-dataset-structure/main/v1.0.0/metadata_files/study_description_specs.md

 This metadata file must be located at the highest-level/root-level of the dataset.

 ### Content
-This metadata file must be structured as per the [ECRIN Metadata Schema v6.0 extension](https://doi.org/10.5281/zenodo.5554961).
+This metadata file must be structured as per the schema provided [here](../schemas/study_description_schema.json).
+The schema is based on the [ClinicalTrials.gov study structure JSON schema](https://classic.clinicaltrials.gov/api/gui/ref/study_structure) with some of the [ECRIN Metadata Schema v6.0 extension](https://doi.org/10.5281/zenodo.5554961) and along with some customizations that were deemed required for the BCDS.
-All the keys listed in the table below and their subkeys be included with an associated value when available.
-[Keys to be added later]